danoh07/DroneZ_App/README.md

 ## Andriod Studio App Features:
 - Connect to Tello drone
 - Manaual Controls for the Tello drone
-- Automatic Controls for the Tello drone where users can excute pre-programmed paths
+- Automatic Controls for the Tello drone where users can excute pre-programmed path
 - Display video stream and preform YOLO object dectection algorithm

 ## Getting Started